 10. Prioritize SEO

-- Headlines: Clear, concise, and keyword-rich
+- Headlines: Clear, specific, and benefit-driven—written for humans first

 11. Monitor your page loading speed

-Here’s how to speed up your design:
+Practical ways to speed up your design:

 12. Continuously run A/B tests

-- Test CTA text: “Start Free Trial” vs. “Get Started Today”
+- CTA text (e.g., “Start Free Trial” vs. “Get Started Today”)

 Conclusion